learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 Cascading Style Sheets, or CSS, is a language created to style an HTML document by telling the browser how specific elements should look.
 CSS does this by selecting elements based on their tag, ids, classes, or all of the above.
 The reason for CSS is the separation of concerns.
 We want HTML only to be concerned with how it displays and demarcates information, and we let CSS worry about how to make that information look pretty.

 ####CSS selectors
-  - Selects elements to assign them styles
+  - They select elements to assign them styles.
-  - `*` (wildcard) selects every element
+  - `*` (wildcard) selects every element.
-  - An element, such as `div` will select all elements of that type
+  - An element, such as `div`, will select all elements of that type.
-  - Select an id like so `#some-id`
+  - They select an id like `#some-id`
   - Classes are selected like this `.some-class`
   - To select all children elements of a parent do something like this `div p`
-  - to select multiple different elements separate them by commas like this `div, p, a`
+  - To select multiple different elements separate them by commas like this `div, p, a`

 Here's an example of CSS styling:
 ```css